up to receive the Atlanta Christian E-Blast

 The book entered the

-Christian Retailers Top 50 books list this month at #4 and has
+Christian Retailers Top 50 books list at #4 and has

 Christian Books and other Charts